Caleb-Leavell/Jatui/README.md

 ## Get Started

+**This library is currently in v1.0 Pre-Release 1 and will be added to Maven Central when it's fully released.** There is a jar available to use [here](https://github.com/Caleb-Leavell/Jatui/releases/tag/v1.0-pre1)

 This library is now **feature complete** for full release, and while it's stable and tested, it's missing thorough documentation.
-However, it is still usable and useful, so feel free to use it if you'd like! (note, this library will be added to Maven Central once it's moved out of pre-release)
+However, it is still usable and useful, so feel free to use it if you'd like!

-**Note:** This library requires both Jansi and slf4j as a dependency
+**Note:** This library requires both Jansi and slf4j as a dependency.

 Here's a simple "Hello, World!" app to get started: